 The insight that changed the hermit’s life

-Peter paused, aimlessly staring into space for a moment, then said that he hoped he was not boring me with his reminiscences.
-I replied, genuinely reassuring him.
-He had spoken colourfully and with a fluency that made him easy to listen to.
-I was pleasantly surprised.
-He was a natural raconteur, although oblivious of his ability to captivate his listener.
+Peter paused, aimlessly staring into space for a moment, then said that he hoped he was not boring James with his reminiscences.
+James replied, genuinely reassuring him.
+Peter was speaking colourfully and with a fluency that made him easy to listen to.
+James was pleasantly surprised.
+Peter was a natural raconteur, although oblivious of his ability to captivate his listener.
 Peter continued his story, describing how this incident had a deep and lasting effect on him.

 Nothing can resist the power of uncreated love